-That's 160 miles from Athens.
+No. It's 160 miles

 Do you have papers for the roadblocks?

-No. They are looking for our rescue teams on the main roads.
+No. You can't use the main roads.
+They are looking for our patrols.
 You will have to go across country.
 By foot.
 We might be able to arrange a donkey for some of it.